Do you own a store on Shopify? Then you totally need to know everything about effective Shopify email marketing.

 In fact, average email marketing conversion rates stood at 1.63% in 2018, which dropped to 1.43% in 2020, which further dropped to 1.23% in 2021.
 If these numbers are anything to go by, they clearly indicate that although investment in email marketing is rising each year, eCommerce businesses are not able to reap its benefits in driving tangible results.

-In this article, we will cover prerequisites to running a Shopify email marketing campaign, a few key tips to keep in mind (with some unique examples), and some great tools/apps to help you achieve your Shopify email marketing goals.
+In this article, we'll cover prerequisites to running a Shopify email marketing campaign, a few key tips to keep in mind (with some unique examples), and some great tools/apps to help you achieve your Shopify email marketing goals.
 Let’s dive right into it.

 Prerequisites To Running Your Shopify Email Marketing Campaign